 - Chill the remaining whipped cream.
 Cover and place in the refrigerator while the banana pudding cake sets in the freezer.

-This keeps them soft so you aren’t cutting into a hard cookie in the middle of the dessert.
+This keeps them soft so you aren’t cutting into a hard cookie in the middle of the banana pudding cake.

 - 11 ounce package Nilla Wafers